A Brief History of the Constellations

 What Were the First Star Maps Like?

-Tablets made of hardened clay and a small reed with a sharpened tip were the writing instruments of the Sumerians living on the Tigris and Euphrates rivers.
+Tablets made of hardened clay and a small reed with a sharpened tip were the writing instruments of the Sumerians living on the Tigris and Euphrates rivers more than five thousand years ago.
 What started as a means of counting currency evolved into a sophisticated form of communication that was passed on to the Babylonians and eventually became the language of the oldest known star maps.

 Cuneiform symbols representing the positions of the stars, the rising and setting of the visible planets, and the timing of the solstice and equinox were pressed into soft clay and then set in the sun to dry.
 When the reproduction was complete, it was placed in a kiln where the heat would cause it to dry and harden.